 At first glance, it may seem that all glaciers look alike, but as you spend time getting acquainted with the glaciers of Glacier Bay, you will soon realize that each is unique.
 Look all around for glaciers during your voyage of discovery.
 There are over 1,000 glaciers in Glacier Bay.
 Most are high in the mountains, but a few notable glaciers extend all the way to the sea.

-Johns Hopkins Glacier is about 1-mile wide, 250 feet high at the terminus.
+Johns Hopkins Glacier is about 1-mile wide and 225-300 feet high at the terminus.
 It is formed from numerous tributary glaciers, many of which extend 12 or more miles into the surrounding peaks.
 About 50 medial moraines develop from the joining of these tributary glaciers.
 The debris in these moraines can be seen in the ice face and extending up-glacier as prominent black bands.
 This debris is transported in and on the ice and released either by melting of the ice face or calving of icebergs into Johns Hopkins Inlet.
+Of note, Johns Hopkins is characterized by submarine calving - calving below the water surface caused by breaking off of ice from an “ice foot” that extends from the basal part of the glacier.
+These “basal bergs” rise suddenly and unexpectedly, emerging, sometimes explosively, without warning at the water surface.
 Melt-water from the glacier is discharged from submarine tunnels or conduits located near both the eastern and western edges of the glacier.
 Sometimes this water emerges at the inlet surface as fountains.
 Black legged kittiwakes are commonly seen diving, floating, and feeding where the meltwater upwells along the ice face.

+Adjacent to Johns Hopkins is Gilman Glacier.
 Johns Hopkins joined Gilman Glacier at its eastern edge in about 1990.
 Since then, the two glaciers have separated and joined several times.
-The two glaciers were most recently attached at the eastern edge of Johns Hopkins in 2000 with a 150 to 200 foot steep ice face where they join, but since 2016 they have again separated.
-Of note, Johns Hopkins is characterized by submarine calving - calving below the water surface caused by breaking off of ice from an “ice foot” that extends from the basal part of the glacier.
-These “basal bergs” rise suddenly and unexpectedly, emerging, sometimes explosively, without warning at the water surface.
+The two glaciers are currently attached at the eastern edge of Johns Hopkins after being separated as recently as 2016.
+Where they meet, a 150 to 200 foot steep ice face is created.
+Unlike Johns Hopkins, Gilman does not have many tributary glaciers and tends to look more clean.
 A visit to the face of Johns Hopkins and Gilman glacier on a tourboat or private vessel is a special experience.

 Muir Glacier is ½ mile wide, and about 13 miles long.
 The former major attraction of Glacier Bay, this glacier is no longer tidewater.
 During its catastrophic retreat that began in 1899, flow and calving rates were extreme.
 Muir Glacier flowed at about 6,000 feet per year, or about 16 feet per day as late as 1979.
 Today, ice flow near the terminus is about 150 feet per year, or 0.5 feet per day based on GPS measurements.
 The continual retreat of the glacier from the mouth of Muir Inlet produced the transition of the glacier from one that was tidewater with a submarine grounding line to one that became terrestrial in 1993.
 The terminus position is relatively stable at this time; however, the ice is progressively thinning and surface crevasses that characterize tidewater glaciers are generally no longer present in the terminus region.
 The large mounds of sediment that parallel the ice margin are formed during winter when ice melt rates are much lower and ice advances seasonally, carrying and shoving deltaic sediments ahead of it.
 Thus the mounds are actually ice-cored, and with slow ice flow in summer and melting, sediments are gradually shed from them, exposing the ice and allowing it to melt.